msplabresearch/ANDC/README.md

 ### TODO 🗓
+- [:heavy_check_mark:] Add multiple emotional models to pipeline
-- [x] Add README file to each model used
+- [ ] Add README file to each model used
-- [x] Improve code clarity
+- [ ] Improve code clarity
-- [x] Add details for the json files
+- [ ] Add details for the json files
-- [x] Add details on the file structure used in Outputs
+- [ ] Add details on the file structure used in Outputs
-- [x] Remove extracted features once all inference has been complete
+- [ ] Remove extracted features once all inference has been complete
-- [x] Add GPU support
+- [ ] Add GPU support

 # Contribute to the project